Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.3Location

-Why for a wellness retreat — Element by Westin Bali Ubud is Marriott's sustainability-focused brand and the Bali property is the brand's Asia flagship.
+Why for a wellness retreat: Element by Westin Bali Ubud is Marriott's sustainability-focused brand in resort form.
 The hotel sits on the Tegallalang ridge, 25 minutes north of central Ubud, near the Tegallalang rice terraces (the most-photographed rice paddies in Bali).
-T…
+The case is value, a pool over the valley, plant-forward dining, bikes to the terraces, at a fraction of the canyon marquee rates.
+Wellness programming is light, so book it as a healthy base rather than a retreat.

 #17 in Bali for Wellness Retreats